 When removing a tooth, it is essential to consider what will be done with the empty space after that tooth is gone.
 Wisdom teeth are in the back of the mouth so that that site will heal on its own with no complications.
 If it is necessary to remove another tooth, plans must be made.
 If a tooth is removed and nothing is done with the extraction site, the jawbone will degenerate and change shape during healing and can cause your teeth to shift.
 This can create problems in your bite and affect your ability to speak and chew.

 If you want to fill the space with a dental implant, a sturdy jaw bone is necessary to install the implant.
 If you opt for a dental bridge, the bridge must be molded and placed before the teeth shift.

 Your dentist is always open to a conversation on what you would like to do with your extraction site before removing a tooth.
-They will be able to make a recommendation and layout a treatment plan.
-Make sure to schedule follow up appointments to properly care for your extraction site.
+They will be able to make a recommendation and layout of a treatment plan.
+Make sure to schedule follow up appointments to care for your extraction site properly.